 We will list as we stumble into them things like

 - External audits

 - Security relevant observations.
 While this might be comments on the code, this is not a complete code review.
 It’s only what we see when looking at the code for some minutes.
 A full code review takes man-months.

 What could still go wrong?

 In fact, we believe the most likely scenario for an exit scam is that the wallet would bait-and-switch.
-It would see to how many users it could grow the app or even buy out a successful wallet in financial trouble to then introduce code to leak the backups.
+It would see to how many users it could grow the product or even buy out a successful wallet in financial trouble to then introduce code to leak the backups.

 To achieve a situation where most users are running verified apps, the release process would have to be massively decelerated and there would have to be strong incentives in place for security researchers to find issues.

-Often users are in a big hurry to get bug-fixes and wallet managers are in a hurry to roll out new features but this hurry is standing against the security of all wallet users.
-Wallet developers “screw up” all the time and almost always it’s just some crash affecting some corner case they didn’t anticipate when writing the code and these crashes while highly inconvenient for the user who expected to use his wallet today, usually do not put at risk any funds in the wallet.
+Often users are in a big hurry to get bug-fixes and wallet managers are in a big hurry to roll out new features but this hurry is standing against the security of all wallet users.
+Wallet developers “screw up” all the time and almost always it’s just some crash affecting some corner case they didn’t anticipate when writing the code and these crashes, while highly inconvenient for the users who expected to use their wallet now, usually do not put at risk any funds in the wallet.
 This hurry does, however, put reviewers in the uncomfortable position of having to approve something that would need more review.
 Most reviewers are reviewing the work of their colleagues and trusting them is kind of expected at least by the colleagues themselves but all it takes is one slip up and the code might be compromised.
 And compromising code in ways that go unnoticed by an auditor is kind of a sport.